google-deepmind/concordia/concordia/examples/one_more_song/README.md

 Drafts use browser session storage, isolated by the host run; a fresh game does not automatically reuse an earlier offer.
 If the host restarts while you have a draft, the page offers **Use draft from previous game**; review it before choosing to restore it.
+This also works when the same tab returns after the host has restarted, provided session storage remains available.
+An unconfirmed send from the old game is never retried against the new game.
 Undoing a suggestion also survives same-tab reload when storage is available.
 When browser policy blocks storage, the open tab still keeps its draft, but reloading cannot recover it.
 Stalled network requests time out and reconnect; a timed-out submission keeps